geopkoch/pick_your_passion/pets/Readme.md

 # Dog Adoptions in Austin, TX

-The decision treees in this repository examine the factors leading to whether or not a dog will be adopted from the Austin, TX animal shelter from October 2013 through 2017.
+The decision trees in this repository examine the factors leading to whether or not a dog will be adopted from the Austin, TX animal shelter from October 2013 through 2017.
 The last decision tree examines which factors lead to quicker adoptions of dogs.

 All data is courtesy of Aaron Schlegel and can be found [HERE](https://www.kaggle.com/aaronschlegel/austin-animal-center-shelter-intakes-and-outcomes).